bbdaniels/writing-test/README.md

         * Notepad on Windows, TextEdit on Mac or search _markdown compiler_ on the internet (link to one example below)

-## Evaluation Guidelines and other resources intended to provide an as fail
+## Evaluation Guidelines and other resources intended to ensure a fair evaluation and make sure that no test taker fail or waste time on an irrelevant technical aspect
 * [Evaluations Guidelines](https://github.com/kbjarkefur/writing-test/blob/master/evaluations-guidelines.md)
 * Markdown resources
     * [Markdown Tutorial](https://www.markdowntutorial.com/)